Bhart97/CDE-project/module/part b/README.md

 **5. End of the Basic Track**

-By the end of this learning, you will have successfully provisioned a compute resource and managed objects with the S3 bucket, connect and install software packages on your EC2 instances, and created an ELB to distribute traffic across your backend web servers.
+By the end of this learning path, you will have successfully provisioned a compute resource and managed objects with the S3 bucket, connect and install software packages on your EC2 instances, and created an ELB to distribute traffic across your backend web servers.

 **REQUIRED:** _Terminate_ all resources that you have created for this module: EC2 instances, target group, and ELB.

 ## Working on the Cloud: Automation (Intermediate)

-This learning path will similarly create web hosting servers but with more emphasis on resource and configuration management to achieve automation.
+This learning path will similarly create web hosting servers but with more emphasis on resource and configuration management to achieve automation and managing at scale.
 Students will be responsible for managing more than one resource at a time and all previously created resources should be terminated before moving forward.

 **1. Resource Management**